SNException/tcp_client_server_tester/README.txt

     5.)
 UTF-8 by default
     6.)
 Build in ascii table
     7.)
 Coloring of output
     8.)
-Setings (e.g autommatic stx-etx and/or new line insertions)
+Setings (e.g automatic stx-etx and/or new line insertions)
     9.)
 No UDP support (never needed it)